treasure-data/digdag/digdag-docs/src/command_reference.rst

 Skips schedule forward to a future time.
 To run past schedules, use backfill instead.

 :command:`-s, --skip N`
   Skips specified number of schedules from now.
 This number "N" doesn't mean number of sessions to be skipped.
-"N" is the number of sessions to be skipped
+"N" is the number of sessions to be skipped.

 :command:`-t, --skip-to 'yyyy-MM-dd HH:mm:ss Z'`
   Skips schedules until the specified time (exclusive).